Score function-based tests for ultrahigh-dimensional linear models: The test with unknown W

-as $(n,p_{\bbeta},p_{\bgamma})\rightarrow\infty$. \end{theorem} Compared to $\mathscr{L}^{\text{o}}(\bbeta)$, this class of alternatives have more restrictions on $\bbeta$.
-This is because we have to handle the extra error caused by estimating $\bW$.
-Also, comparing this theorem to Theorem~\ref{limitpoweroforaclesum}, under designed conditions, the test $M_{n}$ has the same power performance as the oracle test $M_{n}^o$ with a known $\bW$ asymptotically.
+According to Theorem \ref{limitpoweroftruesum}, $M_{n}$ have the same asymptotic power function with $M_{n}^{o}$ when $\bbeta\in\mathscr{L}(\bbeta)$.
+Thus under designed conditions, the test $M_{n}$ has the same power performance as the oracle test $M_{n}^o$ with a known $\bW$ asymptotically and is more powerful than $T_n$.